qhacks/devpost-stats-cli/README.md

 > Get stats about your hackathon from the comfort of your terminal :rocket:

+## Description

+Given a CSV of exported [Devpost](https://devpost.com) data, this CLI generates the following statistics:
+- The number of submissions
+- The count of schools associated with submissions
+- The count of technologies used to build the submissions
+- The count of submissions for each prize

 ## Install

 Ensure you have Node.js version 8+ installed.
 Then run the following: